paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2018-04-05-create_leicester.md

   notes: |
     That many of these companies were founded by engineers, means they suffer from intensely technocratic cultures.
 Within it, design was regarded as little more than decoration; an activity you would tack on to the end of a product’s development, once the important work had been done.

-    Famously, when Larry Page was asked what Google’s design aesthetic was he replied <q>Pine</q>, referring to an old command line program that was known primarily for its speed.
+    Famously, when Larry Page was asked what Google’s design aesthetic was he replied “Pine”, referring to an old command line program that was known primarily for its speed.

     At Yahoo, its former CEO Marissa Mayer, talked about how she and a small team of in-house designers [came up with the company’s new logo during a weekend](https://marissamayr.tumblr.com/post/60336044815/geeking-out-on-the-logo) – and you could tell!
 I wonder if they tested 41 shades of purple, too?
 - image: /images/2018/04/create_leicester/13.jpg